-Am I eligible for Standard cover?
+Am I eligible to apply for Additional cover?

-You are eligible for automatic Standard cover if:
+You are eligible to apply for Additional cover if:

-- you have attained age 25 and your account balance has reached \$6,000, or you have opted in to Standard cover before you attain age 25 and/or before your balance reaches \$6,0001, - you are under the age of 65, - your employer Otis Elevator Company is making superannuation contributions to your Super Savings - Corporate Accumulation account on your behalf, - you meet the specific eligibility criteria established by your employer, the Trustee and the insurer, - you satisfy any other terms that the insurer may apply, - you are an Australian Resident or holder of a Visa, - you reside in Australia (unless otherwise agreed by the the insurer), and - you are working in an occupation for which cover is available.
+- · you are a Defined Benefit member of the Plan, - you have attained age 15, - you are under the age 65 for Additional Death and Additional Total & Permanent Disability cover, - you are making voluntary superannuation contributions to your Additional Accumulation account, - you meet the specific eligibility criteria established by your employer, the Trustee and the insurer. - you satisfy any other terms that the insurer may apply, - you are an Australian Resident or holder of a Visa, - you reside in Australia (unless otherwise agreed by the insurer), and - you are working in an occupation for which cover is available.

-You are not eligible for Standard cover if:
+You are not eligible for Additional cover if:

-- you are under the age of 15, - you are entitled to payment of an insurance benefit for Total and Permanent Disability or Terminal Illness or are in a waiting period for such a benefit, or - you have previously cancelled the Plan's Standard insurance cover.
+- you are under the age of 15, or - you are entitled to payment of an insurance benefit for Total and Permanent Disability or Terminal Illness or are in a waiting period for such a benefit.